 If you decide to proceed after inquiry you enter the catechumenate and from this point on you are no longer an inquirer but a catechumen.
 As a catechumen you commit to attending Mass at least every Sunday and beginning to foster a life of prayer.
 You will begin a period of more formal learning focused on scripture, tradition and the teachings of the Church.
 This is generally done in a group setting, meeting regularly.

 At the end of the catechumenate, around the beginning of Lent, Catechumens are enrolled among the Elect by the Bishop at the Cathedral in Nottingham.
 During lent we reflect particularly upon our own living out of the faith and those parts of our lives that are in need of conversion in order to prepare for initiation at Easter.
 At various points during Lent the newly elect will be welcomed and prayed for at Sunday Mass.

 4. Sacramental Initiation

 We’re there!
 On Easter night at the Easter Vigil you will be Baptised, Confirmed and receive Holy Communion for the first time.
-You’re now a Catholic, and as we celebration Christ’s resurrection from the dead in the flesh you are also brought out of the darkness of sin and into the light of that same resurrection.
-You are now a Catholic.
+You’re now a Catholic, and as we celebrate Christ’s resurrection from the dead in the flesh, you are also brought into the light of that same resurrection.

 5. Catholic living